fnalways/terminus-docs/docs/how-to/terminus/setup/login.md

 :::tip
 - When you log in for the first time, ensure you enter the login password that you reset on TermiPass during activation [Reset Login Password](./wizard.md#reset-password)
 - You can change your password in [Settings](../settings/home.md#change-password).
-- If you forget your login password, you can ontact your administrator to reset it.
+- If you forget your login password, you can contact your administrator to reset it.
 :::

 ## Two-factor Verification